 Published 22 January 2019

 Last summer we reported on HSE’s reportable accident statistics for 2017/18 and looked at the data for accidents within the agriculture sector which shows a high level of accidents, including fatal accidents, particularly amongst self-employed workers.

-HSE publishes useful guidance that all dutyholders in the industry would be well advised to consider and in promoting this inspection campaign HSE are referring dutyholders to their “What a good farm looks like” guidance.
-This highlights common risks to health and safety on farms and may well assist dutyholders in identifying the activities and risks which HSE may be particularly interested in during this inspection campaign.
+HSE publishes useful guidance that all dutyholders in the industry would be well advised to consider and in promoting this inspection campaign, HSE are referring dutyholders to their “What a good farm looks like” guidance.
+This guidance highlights common risks to health and safety on farms and may well assist dutyholders in identifying the activities and risks which HSE may be particularly interested in during this inspection campaign.
 The guidance covers a wide range of issues including vehicles and machinery, falls from height and falling objects, children, overhead power lines and electrical systems, cattle, drowning and asphyxiation (including control of risks from slurry storage systems and silos), asbestos, manual handling, occupational diseases including chest and lung conditions, noise, pesticides and the safe use of chainsaws.

-HSE will no doubt be looking closely to see whether these inspections and their intervention strategy generally are assisting to reduce accident rates within the industry.
+HSE will no doubt be looking closely to see whether these proactive inspections and their Agriculture Sector Intervention Strategy generally are assisting to reduce accident rates within the agricultural industry.
 We will report on the 2018/19 figures when they are published later this year.